erguteb/dp-aggzo/README.md

 These scripts take around 5 hours to run on a RTX 4090 GPU, and 14 hours on a RTX A5000 GPU.
 The test accuracy may also vary -- on H20 and A5000 GPUs, the test accuracy is around `74%`; on 4090 GPU, the test accuracy is around `71%`.

-Nevertheless, the utility should be much better than the original DPZero/DPZO and is already comparable to DP-AdamW (see Table 2 on [Page 9](https://arxiv.org/pdf/2310.09639)).
-You can reproduce the result using the following script of DP-AggZO with `K=1`.
+Nevertheless, the utility should be much better than the original DPZero/DPZO (see Table 2 on [Page 9](https://arxiv.org/pdf/2310.09639)).
+You can also reproduce that result using the following script of DP-AggZO with `K=1`.
 ``` bash
 CUDA_VISIBLE_DEVICES=0 DPZERO_PRIVACY_EPS=2 DP_SAMPLE_RATE=0.0416 STEP=5000 SEED=42 NUM_DIRECTION=1 RANDOM_DIRECTION_SEED=100 LR=2e-6 DPZERO_THRESHOLD=200  TASK="MNLI" bash examples/dpaggzo.sh
 ```